aryanraj572003/Blogging/README.md

   - *Why?* To protect routes and ensure only authorized users can perform certain actions.

 ### File Uploads
-- **Local Storage (public/uploads/)**
-  - *Why?* Simple and effective for small projects.
-Easy to switch to cloud storage later if needed.
+- **Cloudinary Cloud Storage**
+  - *Why?* Cloudinary provides powerful image and video management with automatic optimization, transformations, and CDN delivery.
+Perfect for blog images with built-in resizing and optimization.
+  - *How it works:* Images are uploaded directly to Cloudinary using multer-storage-cloudinary, and the optimized URLs are stored in the database for retrieval.

 ---